Information about clinical trials

 The different phases of clinical research

-New treatments have to go through several trial phases before they can be used.
+New treatments have to go through several trial phases before they can be used in the clinic.
 Every phase has its own goal.

 Phase 1 trial